KedarChandulur/Adventours-of-burger/README.md

 # Adventours-of-burger
 A 2d platformer game where you can run,jump and collect some powerups and level up to other levels.
-- **At the first run after the project setup, the game might have some frame drops**

 Game info:
 -  For running the game, download the project either by downloading the project or cloning it in github.